By Kailey Broussard and Megan Boyanton | Oct. 4, 2019

 PHOENIX – Arizona supports a proposed federal rule change redefining what’s considered a “Water of the United States,” but is asking for more time.

 By Bret Jaspers, Mark Brodie and Steve Goldstein | April 19, 2019

 PHOENIX – The Gila River faces a consequential year in 2019.
 It is the deadline to finalize an environmental review for a Gila River diversion project in New Mexico.
 The project has long been up in the air.

 TONTO NATIONAL FOREST – The Environmental Protection Agency and Army Corps of Engineers have proposed a reversal of Obama-era definitions in the 1972 Clean Water Act.

 By Bret Jaspers | April 8, 2019

 PHOENIX – A group of scientists, climate experts, and government officials from around the country want to make what we know about climate change more integrated with run-of-the-mill choices about infrastructure and zoning.
 It would be a sort of climate service, akin to the National Weather Service.

 PHOENIX – Arizona was under pressure to sign its part of a plan to save Lake Mead by Jan.
 31. It made the deadline, but federal authorities said the deal wasn’t quite done and set another deadline, but it also has come and gone.
 The real deadline looms in August.

-By Luke Runyon and Bret Jaspers | Thursday, Feb.
+By Luke Runyon and Bret Jaspers | Feb.
 7, 2019

 GREELEY, Colo. – The Drought Contingency Plan is designed to rein in water use and — at least for six years — prevent the whole system from crashing.